affandyfandy/java-fadhly/Week1/assignment5.md

-# Implement thread-safe Singleton
+# Implement Thread-Safe Singleton

 Singleton is design pattern in programming to ensure a class that one instance and provides global point to access the instance.
 Thread-safe is a piece of code that functions correctly when multiple threads access it simultaneously.
 So thread-safe singleton is multiple threads try to access the instance simultaneously, but only one instance is created and used.

-## Three ways to achive thread safety for singleton
+## Three Ways to Achive Thread Safety for Singleton

 1. `Create the instance variable at the time of class loading.`
 2. `Synchronize the getInstance() method.`